 • 30-year term for $60,000 or greater

-If you need more runway to pay down your federal student debt, a consolidation loan might be an option.
+If you need more time to pay down your federal student debt, a consolidation loan might be an option.

-Thanks to the extended repayment term that a Direct Consolidation Loan offers, you’re left with a lower monthly payment.
-The loan’s repayment is stretched over a longer period so your fixed installments are much smaller than you originally had.
-(As mentioned above, though, you may pay more in interest over the repayment term if you extend it.)
+Because of the extended repayment term that a Direct Consolidation Loan offers, you end up with a lower monthly payment.
+The loan’s repayment is stretched over a longer period so your fixed installments are typically smaller than the payments you originally had.
+(As mentioned above, though, you will pay more in interest over the repayment term if you extend it.)

 For example, let’s say you’re combining two loans: